vancem/coreclr/Documentation/design-docs/diagnostics-planing.md

 While this support greatly eases the effort to write correct asynchronous code, it also creates a rather HUGE diagnostics problem.
-The code that the programmer writes BY DESIGN looks a lot like synchronous code, but under the hood, the C# compiler morphs the code in non-trivial ways mangling the method names to make state machines that serves as continuations needed for the I/O callbacks.
+The code that the programmer writes BY DESIGN looks a lot like synchronous code, but under the hood, the C# compiler morphs the code in non-trivial ways, mangling the method names to make state machines that serves as continuations needed for the I/O callbacks.
 There is no longer a 'call stack' or in fact any 'blocking' by threads.
-Instead methods return Tasks and you 'await' them.
+Instead methods return Tasks and you 'await' them, which means scheduling a continuation state machine to run when the task completes.

-The details take a while to really understand, but the key point here is that there is a very significant difference between how the programmer 'thinks' about the code (he thinks of it as being synchronous but efficient), and what is really happening (state machines being created, linked together and threads reused without
+The details are non-trivial, but the key point here is that there is a very significant difference between how the programmer 'thinks' about the code (he thinks of it as being synchronous but efficient), and what is really happening (state machines being created, linked together and threads reused without